pmem/pmdk/doc/libpmemlog/pmemlog_ctl_get.3.md

 If set, every page of the pool will be touched and written to when the pool is created, in order to trigger page allocation and minimize the performance impact of pagefaults.
-Affects only the _UW(pmemblk_create) function.
+Affects only the _UW(pmemlog_create) function.

 Always returns 0.